bsakhuja/Udemy-Project-Files/README.md

   - Nuances and differences between structs and classes

 46. SeeFood
-  - CoreML
+  - CoreML, UIImagePickerController
   > Important note: you will need to download and add Inceptionv3.mlmodel to your project.
 Download from [here](https://developer.apple.com/machine-learning/build-run-models/)

-47. SeeFood IBM Watson
+47. WhatFlower
-- IBM Cloud, Watson, Bluemix, Carthage
+  - Converting Caffe model into CoreML, Alamofire, REST, SwiftyJSON, SDWebImage